-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2022 Special 301 Report on Copyright Protection and Enforcement
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2023 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Canada remain on the Watch List in 2022.1
+Special 301 Recommendation: IIPA recommends that Canada remain on the Watch List in 2023.1

-Executive Summary: Canada's legitimate digital marketplace remains hampered by widespread infringement, including: stream-ripping services that undermine legitimate music streaming and download offerings; subscription piracy services (infringing paid Internet Protocol Television (IPTV) and video-on-demand (VOD) services) and the ever-increasing Canadian re-sellers of these services; streaming sites and other online sources for unauthorized movies and TV shows; Piracy Devices (PDs) and apps, readily available both online and in the retail market that suppress demand for legitimate digital streaming and VOD services; and the sale of devices and software for circumventing access controls on video game consoles.
+Executive Summary: Canada's legitimate digital marketplace for copyright materials remains hampered by widespread infringement, including: stream-ripping services that undermine legitimate music streaming, video-ondemand (VOD), and download offerings; subscription piracy services (infringing paid Internet Protocol Television (IPTV) and VOD services) and the ever-increasing Canadian re-sellers of these services; streaming sites and other online sources for unauthorized movies and TV shows; piracy devices (PDs) and apps, readily available both online and in the retail market that suppress demand for legitimate digital streaming and VOD services; and the sale of devices and software for circumventing access controls on video game consoles.
 Canadian upstream piracy providers are also actively engaged in the theft of telecommunication signals that provide content to other subscription piracy services.
 The country has made some progress in shedding its reputation as an online piracy haven, but too many Canadian Internet businesses allow their services to be abused by pirate operators, and inter-industry cooperation remains insufficient.
 Government at all levels continues to allocate insufficient resources and strategic priority to enforcement of copyright laws, especially online, and significant market access barriers continue to impede U.S. film and TV producers and distributors.

-The mandated parliamentary review of Canada's Copyright Act should have been a vehicle for addressing many of these problems, as many of the recommendations of the Parliament's Standing Committees on Canadian Heritage (Heritage Committee) and Industry, Science, and Technology (Industry Committee) would have improved copyright protection and enforcement in the country.
-However, since the dissolution of Parliament in advance of the October 2019 federal election and through yet another federal election in September 2021, the Government of Canada has not acted upon these recommendations, including the recommendation by the Heritage Committee to amend the Copyright Act to clarify that the fair dealing exception for education should not apply to educational institutions when the work is commercially available.
-Instead, the government initiated further consultations on copyright reform on a discrete set of issues.
+The mandated parliamentary review of Canada's Copyright Act that was initiated in 2017 should have been a vehicle for addressing many of these problems, as many of the recommendations of the Parliament's Standing Committees on Canadian Heritage (Heritage Committee) and Industry, Science, and Technology (Industry Committee) would have improved copyright protection and enforcement in the country.
+However, the Government of Canada has not acted upon these recommendations, including the Heritage Committee's recommendation to amend the Copyright Act to clarify that the fair-dealing exception for education should not apply to educational institutions when the work is commercially available.
+Instead, the government initiated further consultations on copyright reform on a discrete set of issues in 2021.
 Meanwhile, the shortcomings in Canada's current copyright regime remain unaddressed.

-IIPA hopes that the government's stated priority in mandate letters to the Heritage and Industry Ministers following the September 2020 election to "amend the Copyright Act to further protect artists, creators and copyright holders" will produce concrete action.
-Prior IIPA submissions have detailed the many urgent problems, including the decline of the educational publishing market as a result of an overbroad interpretation of the education as fair dealing exception, lack of effective remedies and legal incentives to combat growing online piracy, an unjustified radio royalty exemption, a wholly ineffective "notice-and-notice" system, a globally anomalous exception for user-generated content (UGC), inadequate duration of copyright protection, and weak enforcement.
+Prior IIPA submissions have detailed the many urgent problems, including the decline of the educational publishing market as a result of the fair-dealing exception for education, lack of effective remedies and legal incentives to combat growing online piracy, an unjustified radio royalty exemption, a wholly ineffective "notice-and-notice" system, a globally anomalous exception for user-generated content (UGC), and weak enforcement.
 Many of the parliamentary committee recommendations address these concerns, and IIPA urges the Government of Canada to swiftly implement those recommendations to improve both the law and enforcement.